silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/05_adding_pagination.md

 parameter, we need to get this information to the function that is ultimately used in the schema.
 Therefore, we create a dynamic function in a static method by wrapping it with context.
 It's kind of like a decorator.

 * As long as we can do the work of counting and limiting the array, the `PaginationPlugin` can handle the rest.
-It will reutrn an array including `edges`, `nodes`, and `pageInfo`.
+It will return an array including `edges`, `nodes`, and `pageInfo`.

 Rebuild the schema, and test it out: